 Rotan is a very small city located in the state of Texas.
 With a population of 1,309 people and just one neighborhood, Rotan is the 763rd largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Rotan is generally considered to be a blue-collar town.
-43.28% of the Rotan workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Rotan, you'll notice that it is more blue-collar than most other communities in America.
+43.28% of Rotan’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Rotan is a city of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Rotan who work in teaching (14.59%), office and administrative support (11.80%), and farm management occupations (10.66%).

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.97 minutes getting to work every day.